lisp-mirror/lqml/examples/wear-os-gps/readme.md

 Optionally pass `-slime` to start a Swank server, and connect from Emacs with `M-x slime-connect`.

-During development you can pass `-auto`, which will releoad all QML files after you made a change to any of them and saved it.
+During development you can pass `-auto`, which will reload all QML files after you made a change to any of them and saved it.
 For re-initialization after reloading, file `lisp/qml-reload/on-reloaded` will be loaded.